- We’re accessible online, by phone and in person

 Giving Your Way

 We offer a smart way to donate for individuals, families and organizations who are serious about their charitable giving.
-From gifts of cash to charitable IRA rollovers to gifts that provide you with a lifelong stream of income, we can work with your trusted advisors to create a personalized plan for your giving – all with the goal of benefiting the causes and charities you care about most through one of our six types of charitable funds.
+From gifts of cash or stock to gifts that provide you with a lifelong stream of income, we can work with your trusted advisors to create a personalized plan for your giving – all with the goal of benefiting the causes and charities you care about most through one of our six types of charitable funds.

 Working With Your Advisors